MehrAlsNix/Notifier/README.md

         }
     }

-And can than be used like:
+And can then be used like:

 ```
     \MehrAlsNix\Notifier\Notify::getInstance('\Custom\Notifier\GrowlNotifier')